 The course introduces the process of start-up entrepreneurship and presents a number of support tools that can be useful in the different phases of the business planning process.

 The course aims to develop consulting management skills by supporting and tutoring groups of participants in developing a consulting project for partner institutions.
 The class will act as a learning community by discussing issues and problems arising in consulting non-profit and public sector organizations.

-The course takes Italian performing arts institutions as a focus of analysis in the understanding of how they work and operate and the main challenges they face.
-Onsite visits, meetings with artistic and managing directors of opera houses and festivals, meeting with experts and creative people will lead participants to a deeper understanding of the basic operations occurring in performing arts organizations.
+The course takes Italian performing arts institutions as a focus of analysis to understand how they work and operate, and the main challenges they face.
+On-site visits, meetings with artistic and managing directors of opera houses and festivals, meetings with experts and creative people: they will all lead you to a deeper understanding of the basic operations occurring in performing arts organizations.

-The purpose of the course is to systematize the skills obtained in the course of the different subjects covered so far.
-Observing different cultural institutions engaged in the protection, enhancement and conservation of Heritage (tangible and intangible), through contact with professionals and the guidance of the instructor, students will analyze the reality of management and administration of art from a different perspective, deeper and more conscious.
+The purpose of the course is to systematize the skills obtained in the different subjects covered so far.
+While observing different cultural institutions engaged in the protection, enhancement, and conservation of heritage (tangible and intangible), and through contact with professionals and the guidance of the instructor, students will analyze the reality of management and administration of the arts from a different perspective, a deeper and more conscious one.